svenhjol/Charm/docs/vanillachanges/decoration.md

 ### Bookcases
 ![Bookcases](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
 A bookshelf that has 18 inventory slots for storing books.
-It provides the same enchanting power as a normal bookshelf as long as there is at least 1 slot occupied, and can be crafted from each of the 8 vanilla wood types.
+It provides the same enchanting power as a normal bookshelf as long as there is at least 1 slot occupied and can be crafted from each of the 8 vanilla wood types.

 The texture will change as books are added or removed.